Coupled Up: Sage The Gemini Proudly Claims Supa Cent As His Girlfriend After 11-Year Friendship

 Rapper Sage The Gemini and beauty mogul Raynell Steward aka Supa Cent have made their relationship official.

-Earlier this week, Supa teased her followers on Instagram when she went live, doing her makeup while Sage appeared asking her out on a date.
-Viewers were shocked, not realizing it was a joke between two partners who had their relationship in the works for a long time.
-Sage then appeared to take Supa out later in the evening, with them posting a photo together.
+Earlier this week, Supa teased her followers on Instagram when she went live, doing her makeup while Sage appeared to ask her out on a date.
+Viewers were shocked, not realizing it was a joke between the two friends who now appear to have had a relationship in the works for a long time.
+Sage then took Supa out later in the evening, with them posting a photo together.

 Now in an exclusive interview with TheShadeRoom, Sage the Gemini confirms that he’s proudly in a relationship with Supa and they’ve known each other for 11 years now.